Tim-ats-d/Visual-dialog/doc/source/faq.rst

 I am not satisfied with the behavior of DialogBox, how can I change it?
 -----------------------------------------------------------------------

-You can create your own derived class by inheriting from ``BaseTextBox``.
+You can create your own derived class by inheriting from :class:`BaseTextBox`.
-Additionally, you can override the methods of ``DialogBox``.
+Additionally, you can override the methods of :class:`DialogBox`.